Chippenham railway station: Description

 The original station building at Chippenham was built to Isambard Kingdom Brunel's design and opened in 1841.
-With the subsequent opening of new lines to Salisbury and Weymouth, the station was not adequate to meet the increased demand and was redesigned by J H Bertram in 1856 to 1858; it is a Grade II listed building, constructed in Bath Stone ashlar with a bay window at one end and a wing at the other making a long, low composition.
+With the subsequent opening of lines to Salisbury and Weymouth, the station was not adequate to meet the increased demand and was redesigned by J H Bertram in 1856 to 1858; it is a Grade II listed building, constructed in Bath Stone ashlar with a bay window at one end and a wing at the other, making a long, low composition.

-Platform 1 is used for westbound Great Western Main Line services towards Bristol Temple Meads, the West Country, South Wales and is also used for Wessex Main Line services towards Southampton Central.
+Platform 1 is used for westbound Great Western Main Line services towards Bristol Temple Meads, the West Country and South Wales, and for Wessex Main Line services towards Southampton Central.
 Platform 2 is used for eastbound services towards London Paddington and Cheltenham Spa.
 On the disused platform there is cycle storage, a seating area and a café.

 There are two footbridges at the station, although until 2016 one only carried a right of way over the railway.
 This bridge was replaced with a new one providing steps and lifts on both platforms, opening in January 2016.
-This work was funded under the Department for Transport's Access for All scheme, although the bridge required replacement as part of the project to electrify the Great Western main line, as it was too low for the overhead wires to fit underneath.
+This work was funded under the Department for Transport's Access for All scheme, although in any case the bridge required replacement as part of the project to electrify the Great Western main line, as it was too low for the overhead wires to fit underneath.
 The footbridge was closed for two weeks in September 2016, eight months after opening, due to drainage issues.
 It had also been criticised as no lift was provided to the car park to the north of the station, although provision was made for its installation in the future.
 In 2022, work to install the third lift began.

 Beside the station is a Grade II listed K6 Red telephone box.

-In the old station yard to the south of the railway (now a car park) there is a Grade II listed Brunel-designed stone built office.
+In the old station yard to the south of the railway (now a car park) there is a Grade II listed Brunel-designed stone-built office.
 In the northern station yard (also now a car park) is another Grade II listed building, partly in random stone but mainly weather-boarded on a timber frame with a pitched slate roof.
 It is an early weighbridge house and coal merchant's office dating from around 1840, and may have belonged to Rowland Brotherhood's engineering works.
 The Grade II* listed Chippenham viaduct, also designed by Brunel, is detailed below.